 The operation of the Roma Pound Facility and the impoundment of animals is guided by Council Local Law No. 2 (Animal Management) 2011 and Subordinate Local Law No. 2 (Animal Management) 2011

-Adopting a Dog from the Roma Pound Facility
+Adopting a Pound Animal

 Finding loving homes with people committed to meeting each animal's needs is a top priority for us.
 Our adoption process is designed to help us get a better understanding of your lifestyle, living arrangements and expectations, so we can help match the right owner with the right pet.